 State personal income captures total income within a state and is the sum of three main components: net earnings (wages, salaries, employer contributions); personal current transfer receipts (retirement, Medicare, unemployment insurance); and dividends, interest, and rent.

-Growth in personal income for the U.S. overall averaged 4.4 percent in 2017, an increase of 1.8 percentage points from the previous year’s rate of growth (2.6%).
-For individual states in 2017, growth ranged from a 0.7 percent decrease in North Dakota to a 6.1 percent increase in Washington.
-Personal income grew by 5.2 percent in Oregon in 2017, which was the eighth fastest in the nation.
-The previous year, Oregon’s rate of growth was 4.8 percent, which was third in the nation.
+Growth in personal income for the U.S. overall averaged 4.5 percent in 2018, essentially the same as the previous year’s growth rate of 4.4 percent.
+For individual states in 2018, growth ranged from a 2.9 percent increase in Hawaii to a 6.8 percent increase in Washington State.
+Personal income grew by 4.9 percent in Oregon in 2018, which was the ninth fastest in the nation.

-Growth in the three components of personal income changed at varying levels over the past year.
-Growth in net earnings increased from a 5.4 percent increase in 2016 to a 6.2 percent increase in 2017.
-Growth in dividends, interest, and rent slowed just slightly from 4.7 percent in 2016 to 4.6 percent in 2017.
-Growth in personal current transfer receipts slowed from 3.0 percent in 2016 to 2.6 percent in 2017.
+Growth rates differed between the three components of personal income over the past year in Oregon.
+Growth in net earnings decreased from a 6.2 percent increase in 2017 to a 4.8 percent increase in 2018.
+Growth in dividends, interest, and rent increased slightly from 4.6 percent in 2017 to 5.0 percent in 2018.
+Growth in personal income transfer receipts increased from 2.6 percent in 2017 to 5.0 percent in 2018, likely due to a growing retired population.

 Per Capita Personal Income

 By dividing a state’s total personal income by its total population, we obtain per capita personal income (PCPI).
 This gives us a number that is more easily compared with other states.
-For instance, Oregon’s total personal income was just over $199 billion in 2017, while Texas’ was more than $1.3 trillion.
-Per capita personal income, however, was $48,137 for Oregon and $47,362 for Texas.
+For instance, Oregon’s total personal income was just over $209 billion in 2018, while Texas had income of more than $1.4 trillion.
+Per capita personal income, however, was $49,908 for Oregon and $49,161 for Texas.

 Adjusting to PCPI adjusts the income rankings of states as well.
 Connecticut ranked 23rd in total personal income and 29th in population but ranked first in the nation in PCPI.
 Mississippi ranked 34th in population and 35th in total personal income, but Mississippi ranked last of the states in PCPI.
 Oregon ranked 27th in population, 26th in total personal income, and ranked 25th in per capita personal income.